Cloud Identity Playbook

 - Digital Worker Identity - A type of non-person entity specific to digital identity for software.
 Examples of digital worker identities include artificial intelligence, machine learning, bots, and potentially other software programs or services.

-- Federation - The technology, policies, standards, and processes allow an agency to share digital identities, attributes, and credentials between trust domains or organizations.
-Usually through an assertion.
+- Federation - The technology, policies, standards, and processes that allow an agency to share digital identities, attributes, and credentials between trust domains or organizations.
+Federation usually occurs through an assertion.

 - Identity as a Service (IDaaS) - An ICAM service delivered in a Software as a Service cloud service model.

-- Identity Provider (IdP) - Manage user authenticators and issue assertions used for federation.
-An Identity Provider could also operate as a Credential Service Provider if they issue credentials.
+- Identity Provider (IdP) - Manages user authenticators and issues assertions used for federation.
+An Identity Provider could also operate as a Credential Service Provider if it issues credentials.

 - Machine Identity - A digital identity for physical hardware and a class of non-person entities in cyberspace.
 Examples of machine identities include servers, switches, printers, and other hardware devices.